bux/tabler/packages/EPPlus.4.0.3/readme.txt

 * Worksheet.Dimension returned an invalid range in some cases.
 * Rowheight was wrong in some cases.
 * ExcelSeries.Header had an incorrect validation check.

+4.0.2 Fixes
+* Fixes a whole bunch of bugs related to the cell store (Worksheet.InsertColumn, Worksheet.InsertRow, Worksheet.DeleteColumn, Worksheet.DeleteRow, Range.Copy, Range.Clear)
+* Added functions Acos, Acosh, Asinh, Atanh, Atan, CountBlank, CountIfs, Mina, Offset, Median, Hyperlink, Rept
+* Fix for reading Excel comment content from the t-element.
+* Fix to make Range.LoadFromCollection work better with inheritence
+* And alot of other smal fixes

+4.0.3 Fixes
+* Added compilation directive for MONO (Thanks Danny)
+* Added functions IfError, Char, Error.Type, Degrees, Fixed, IsNonText, IfNa and SumIfs
+* And fixed a lot of issues.
+See http://epplus.codeplex.com/SourceControl/list/changesets for more details